 - According to a recent report, due to the crisis the state has suspended work requirements usually in place to be eligible for these programs.

 - To learn more go to NJSNAP.gov; New Jersey WIC (Special Supplemental Nutrition Program for Women, Infants, and Children) is allowing remote access to benefits and additional food items

 SCHOOLS & CHILD CARE

-- Caretakers can also seek financial help by applying for Child Care Subsidy.
+- Parents and caretakers can seek financial help by applying for Child Care Subsidy.
 Click here to learn more about the state's program.

 HOUSING & HOMELESSNESS